top of page

 2. Drill a hole into that point.

-External tooth locker washer
+An external tooth locker washer

 Ground wire cable van conversion

-Wire size
+Wire Size

-ABYC (American boat and yacht council) states that the chassis ground cable can be no smaller than one size smaller than the largest wire in the system.
+Guidelines state that the chassis ground cable can be no smaller than one size smaller than the largest wire in the system.
 In other words, you will need to use a cable about as large as your battery cable for the ground connection.

 Conclusion

-Don't forget to subscribe to The Van Conversion Newsletter for everything you need to get started with your own van conversion (I'll send you a free wiring diagram when you join).
+Don't forget to subscribe to The Van Conversion Newsletter for everything you need to get started with your own van conversion (we'll send you a free wiring diagram when you join).

-If you're looking for some guidance with your van conversion, you might be interested in Roaming Home; The Comprehensive Guide for Converting Your Van Into a Campervan.
-In the 380-page book (or ebook), you'll learn directly from me how to convert a van into your dream home - no prior experience needed!
+If you're looking for some guidance with your van conversion, you might be interested in our book Roaming Home, or in our online course The Van Conversion Mastery Course.
+You'll learn directly from our founder Shane how to convert a van into your dream home - no prior experience needed.

-Until next time,
+Until next time.

 bottom of page